Emergency heart care

 Learn to recognise the symptoms of a heart attack or cardiac arrest and the action you can take, and you may be able to save someone’s life.

-What you can do if you come across a person in cardiac arrest
+What you can do to help a person in cardiac arrest

 When someone suffers a cardiac arrest, their heart stops beating.